getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/index.md

 &nbsp;
 ### Capturing Events

-SDKs generally also provide ways to capture entire custom event objects.
-This is what integrations internally use to capture bespoke events with a lot of extra data fed into.
-For more information about that consult the API documentation of the SDK.
+SDKs also provide ways to capture entire custom event objects.
+This is what integrations internally use to capture bespoke events that the SDK supplies with a lot of extra data.

 &nbsp;
 ## Context